Requirements

 CSCI 1101 Introduction to Computer Science is the entry point for students with no prior background in computer science.
 It is an introduction to programming, computational thinking and problem solving using the Python programming language.

-CSCI 2100 Accelerated Data Structures and Advanced Programming I is the entry point for students with a background in computer science (e.g. from AP classes), which usually includes some knowledge of data structures and Java.
-CSCI 2100 covers the same materials as CSCI 1101 Introduction to Computer Science + CSCI 2101 Data Structures and Advanced Programming I at an accelerated pace.
-It starts with a crash course into Python (which is used in the upper level AI electives), followed by the standard data structures and Java curriculum from CSCI 2101.
+CSCI 2100 Accelerated Data Structures and Advanced Programming I is the standard entry point for students with sufficient background in computer science that includes knowledge of Java (e.g. from AP classes).
+CSCI 2100 begins with an accelerated introduction to Python (which is used in the upper level AI electives), followed by the standard data structures and Java curriculum from CSCI 2101.

 Math placements: